rahmaarditap/SQL-Project---Analyzing-Call-Center-Performance/README.md

 Contract related |                10.14|                  3.378|
 Payment related  |                10.88|                  3.396|
 Streaming        |                11.57|                  3.403|

+#### Insight Q3
+**Topics related to streaming and payment related have the highest percentage of unresolved case.** This indicates these topics are more complex to resolve.
+But **interestingly, unresolved case doesn't have a strong correlation with customer satisfaction rating** because despite of having the highest unresolved case percentage, streaming still achieve relatively high satisfaction rating of 3.4.
+This suggests that other factor, such as quality interaction between agent and customer may play a significant role in customer satisfaction.

+---
 ### Q4.
 What are the peak days for incoming calls?
 ```sql
 select